-Under the European Climate Law, EU Member States, including Latvia will work collectively to become climate neutral by 2050.
-The EU jointly with MS is aiming to reduce net emissions by at least 55% by 2030 compared to 199015.
+Under the European Climate Law, EU Member States, including Latvia is working collectively to become climate neutral by 2050.
+The EU jointly with MS is aiming to reduce net emissions by at least 55% by 2030 compared to 1990.
 The revised EU ETS will contribute to this goal.
-In order to cost-effectively achieve the necessary emission reductions, the EU ETS has been strengthened and expanded to include maritime transport.
+In order to cost-effectively achieve the necessary emission reductions, the EU ETS has been strengthened and expanded to include maritime transport and fuel combustion in buildings, road transport and small industry.
 Overall, the cap is being tightened to reduce EU ETS emissions by 62% by 2030 compared to 2005 levels.

-Under Paris Agreement Latvia jointly with EU and its Member States has the updated nationally determined contribution (NDC) of net greenhouse gas emissions by at least 55% by 2030 compared to 199016.
+Under PA Latvia jointly with EU and its Member States has the updated nationally determined contribution (NDC) of net GHG emissions by at least 55% by 2030 compared to 1990.